Diogo-P-Carvalho/joke-teller/README.md

 -   Using [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to get a joke from the [Joke API](https://sv443.net/jokeapi/v2/)
 -   Converting text to speech using a [text-to-speech API](http://www.voicerss.org/api/)
+-   Preventing the user to click again until the joke is finished

 ### Built With